vikash1976/lean-sdlc-reference-project/README.md

 # Lean SDLC Reference SpringBoot Project

 A sample reference project that aims to meet Lean SDLC code quality standards.
-If you are writing a net new application in J2EE space you may like to use this project as sample.
+If you are writing a completely new application in J2EE space you may like to use this project as sample.
 These are recommendations as per Lean SDLC CI Quality Gate and **not a hard requirement** for projects that are on their modernization journey.

 In case you prefer to have a different set of measures and threshold values, we recommend you  define a suitable qualify gate for your needs in SonarQube.